+Yes No

-Yes No Does your institution have an application fee? yes
+Does your institution have an application fee? yes

 Amount of application fee: \$50

 Yes No

-Can it be waived for applicants v

-with financial need? ^
+Can it be waived for applicants with financial need? x

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: Free: Reduced: Yes No Can on-line application fee be waived for applicants with Χ financial need?

-indicate policy for students who a ipply off life.

-Same fee:

-Free: Х

-Reduced:

-Yes No

-Can on-line application fee be waived for applicants with x

-financial need?

 C14.
-Application closing date

-Yes No

-Does your institution have an application closing date? х

-Application closing date (fall): 1/15

-Priority date:

-C15.
-Yes No Are first-time, first-year students accepted for terms other than the fall?
-X
+Application closing date Yes No Does your institution have an X application closing date?
+Application closing date (fall): 1/15 Priority date: C15.
+Yes No Are first-time, first-year students accepted for terms other than the Χ fall?
 C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning

-(date):

-By (date): 4/1

-Other:

-C17.
-Reply policy for admitted applicants (fill in one only)

-reply period for duffitted app induited (im in one only)

-Must reply by (date): 5/1

-No set date:

-Must reply by May 1 or within

-weeks if notified

-thereafter

-Other:

-Deadline for housing deposit (M IM/DD):

-Deadline for housing deposit (MN И/DD):

-Amount of housing deposit:

-Refundable if student does not en nroll?

-Yes, in full

-Yes, in part

-No

-C18.
-Deferred admission

-Yes No Does your institution allow students to postpone enrollme admission? nt after х If yes, maximum period of postponement: 1 year
+Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): 4/1 By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): 5/1 No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM/DD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No C18.
+Deferred admission Yes No Does your institution allow students to postpone enrollment after Χ admission?